Creative Commons License 2023 Volume 10 Issue 4

 Practice of the community to prevent malaria

 Some practices of respondents to prevent malaria are shown in Table 3.
-About, 75.1 % drained breeding sites of mosquitoes.
+About, 75.1% drained breeding sites of mosquitoes.
 Among the respondents, 76.5% and 24.5% had a practice of taking prescribed anti-malaria drugs and traditional medicine, respectively.
 Three hundred forty-nine (82.7%) of respondents used impregnated mosquito nets while the remaining used fumigation.
-Out of those who used fumigation to prevent malaria, 3.3%, 2.21%, and 11.8% do not use mosquito nets and justified them as not available, not affordable, and did not know about their use, respectively.
+Out of those who used fumigation to prevent malaria, 3.3%, 2.21%, and 11.8% did not use mosquito nets and justified them as not available, not affordable, and did not know about their use, respectively.

 Prevalence of malaria in Dansha town and its’ surroundings from 2012-2016

-Trends of malaria infection among patients admitted at Dansha town health center
+Trends of malaria infection among patients admitted at Dansha Town Health Center

 From 2012 to 2016, 87.4% of Plasmodium falciparum and 12.6% of Plasmodium vivax were identified in clinical records from the Dansha District Health Center for Malaria.
 The overall prevalence of malaria in the whole health record was 28.4%.
 The prevalence of malaria was 28.7% in 2012, 25.7% in 2013, 25.9% in 2014, 28.5% in 2015, and 32.8% in 2016 (Table 4).
 The highest annual cumulative malaria prevalence, 32.8%, was detected in 2016.
 This was much greater than in 2012, 2013, 2014, and 2015.
 In the past five years of health records, malaria has been prevalent throughout the year; the peaks in prevalence were observed mostly from May to December.
 In 2016, high malaria prevalence was widespread throughout the year, while the lowest annual cumulative prevalence of 25.7% was detected in 2013.
-The prevalence of plasmodium falciparum cases increased from 2012 to 2014 by 56.2%, but in 2015, it decreased by 19.03%, and in 2016, it increased by 24.8% whereas the prevalence of plasmodium vivax increased from 2012-2015, but it was decreased in the 2016 by 18.6%.
+The prevalence of plasmodium falciparum cases increased from 2012 to 2014 by 56.2%, but in 2015, it decreased by 19.03%, and in 2016, it increased by 24.8% whereas the prevalence of plasmodium vivax increased from 2012-2015, but it was decreased in 2016 by 18.6%.

 Year